 1.1 This policy addresses both the promotion of positive behaviour, in accordance with our school's general aims and ethos, in relation to children's personal, social and moral development, and also our policy on rewards and recognition as well as consequences with regard to pupils' behaviour.
 It also contains our policy on exclusions.
 Behaviour polices, set high expectations for children and adults based on ethics which are rooted in gospel values and the teaching of the Catholic Church.
 Our policies emphasise the importance of personal responsibility and the need for justice whilst also facilitating healing and reconciliation.
 These expectations are reflected in our shared values which are evident within the Whole School Code of Conduct and the school mission statement "One family living and learning together in faith".
-We are informed by DFE guidance for head teachers and governing bodies, July 2013
+We are informed by DFE guidance for head teachers and governing bodies, July 2015 and "Behaviour and discipline in schools, advice for head teachers and school staff" January 2016